DSIMB/ICARUS/README.md

 ### Conda

-If you are familiar with conda, you should create an environment using the `environment.yml` file in the git repository which contains all dependencies.
+Create an environment using the `environment.yml` file in the git repository which contains all dependencies.

 ```bash
 # Create the environment